alexschneider/pushbullet-js/README.md

 * `data` - the information to push.
 Expects a JSONified version of the type parameters [here](https://docs.pushbullet.com/v2/pushes).
 * `callback` - Optional callback that expects an `err` and a `res` parameter.

+If neither `devId` nor `email` are supplied, all devices will be pushed to.

 Example for synchronous:

 ```javascript